 - Avoid alcoholic drinks.

-- Promote complex carbohydrates ex. : whole grains, vegetables, legumes, etc. simple carbohydrates eg. : sugar, lactose, juice, sugary drinks, etc.c.).
+- Favor complex carbohydrates (eg: whole grains, vegetables, legumes, etc.) over simple carbohydrates (eg: sugar, lactose, juice, sugary drinks, etc.).

-- Adopt a diet higher or lower in lipids depending on the presence or absence of steatorrhea..
+- Eat a diet higher or lower in fat depending on the presence or absence of steatorrhea.

-- Consume a protein food with each meal eg. : eggs, meat, fish, cheese, tofu, etc.).
+- Eat a protein food with each meal (eg: eggs, meat, fish, cheese, tofu, etc.).

-- Extend 30 minutes after meals to slow gastric emptying..
+- Lie down 30 minutes after meals to slow gastric emptying.

-- Take somenutritional supplements if necessary eg. : iron, vitamin BB12, calcium, etc. and make sure they are low in carbohydrates and lactose free.
-This is because flushing syndrome and gastric surgeries can decrease the absorption of certain nutrients.nts.
+- Take somenutritional supplements if necessary (e.g .: iron, vitamin B12, calcium, etc.) and make sure they are low in carbohydrates and lactose free.
+This is because flushing syndrome and gastric surgeries can decrease the absorption of certain nutrients.

 - Use dietary fiber supplements, such as guar gum, pectin, and glucomannan.
 Dietary fiber supplements increase the viscosity of food, which helps slow gastric emptying.
-In addition, since fiber uses water to promote bowel movement, it is important to get adequate hydration when taking these dietary supplements.es.
+Also, because fiber uses water to help promote stool formation, it's important to get adequate hydration with these dietary supplements.

 Finally, as with all nutritional recommendations, those for hunting syndrome should also be tailored to the symptoms and unique needs of each individual.
-Food personalization is essential for the development of an effective nutritional approach.e.
+The personalization of diet is essential for the development of an effective nutritional approach.